 Think floor lamps, desk lamps, and sheer window curtains — anything that increases lighting will make it easier to read, cook, do crafts and other activities.

 Desk lamps should be bright and be fitted with a lightbulb that’s at least 75w.

 Consult with your low vision optometrist regarding which optimal low vision digital aids and devices you can use to help you read and identify household items with ease.
 Some options include closed caption television video magnifiers, handheld video magnifiers, and wearable digital headsets.

 Consider removing rugs or securing their edges to prevent accidental trips and falls, and ensure that all pathways are free of electrical cords and clutter.

 If your home has a tiled floor, be sure there aren’t any loose, uneven, or broken pieces that can easily be overlooked.
 Additionally, when washing your floors, opt for non-glare detergents that don’t leave a waxy finish.

 Living with low vision can be difficult, but making your home more suited to your visual needs will make daily living easier.

-Your low vision optometrist at makes it a priority to provide personalized care and attention to ensure the best possible outcome.
-After thoroughly examining your eyes and assessing your degree of vision loss, will recommend low vision aids and devices to help you maximize your vision and enjoy a better quality of life.
+Your IALVS low vision optometrist makes it a priority to provide personalized care and attention to ensure the best possible outcome.
+After thoroughly examining your eyes and assessing your degree of vision loss, your low vision eye doctor will recommend low vision aids and devices to help you maximize your vision and enjoy a better quality of life.

-If you or a family member live with low vision or have been diagnosed with a sight-threatening eye condition, call to schedule a low vision consultation today.
+If you or a family member live with low vision or have been diagnosed with a sight-threatening eye condition, call an IALVS low vision optometrist to schedule your consultation today.

 - A: An individual is defined as having ‘low vision’ if their fully corrected vision is insufficient to do what you want to do.
 Fortunately, there’s hope for those with low vision.
 A low vision eye doctor can offer vision aids and devices to maximize remaining vision.